Welcome to today's edition of the Rush 24-7 podcast.

 He still has three years.

-It's a forerunner to we need to impeach Bush.
+Do we need to impeach Bush?

-Uh and many people are beginning to question the sanity of their reporters, like Maureen Dowd and Frank Rich.
+And many people are beginning to question the sanity of their reporters, like Maureen Dowd and Frank Rich.

-Uh I'm sorry, columnists.
+I'm sorry, columnists.

-And it's funny, while they think they're in the quicksand, or think they think they're on the beach.
+And it's funny, while they think they're in the quicksand, or they think they're on the beach, these people are so happy they think they're on the beach.

 What they are is in quicksand.

-I think the CIA may look at it that way too.
+I think the CIA may look at it that way, too.

-Uh, but you know, I I a lot of people will make the uh conclusion, come to conclusion that uh they're just doing this to drive the final nail in the coffin of Bush feeling their oats, they're gonna get rid of this guy.
+And I'm not trying to say this isn't dangerous, but, you know, a lot of people will make the conclusion, will come to conclusion that they're just doing this to drive the final nail in the coffin of Bush, feeling their oats.

 Snerdley can't keep his straight face.

-Uh the the Senate debate on me and this radio program has now stretched into a second day, and it is ongoing, and Tom Harkin's got all sorts of charts and graphs behind him to uh to to make his case.
+The Senate debate on me and this radio program has now stretched into a second day and it is ongoing.

-It's all about this program and Armed Forces Radio and how it's just not fair that there aren't a bunch of progressives on there because I dominate uh Armed Forces Radio, which is BS.
+It's all about this program and Armed Forces Radio and how it's just not fair that there aren't a bunch of progressives on there because I dominate Armed Forces Radio, which is BS.

-One to two percent is is this program they carry one hour a day.
+They carry one hour a day.

-Harkin's acting like all Armed Forces Radio Network is this my show.
+Harkin's acting like all armed forces radio network is this my show.

 They're having debates here.